Trump employs violence as political fuel for reelection fight

 “The president is on offense, and that is always a good thing,” said Roger Stone, a former Trump political adviser who received a presidential commutation for seven felony convictions this summer.
 “The law and order issue really motivates the president’s base, and it also appeals to independents.”

 Although Trump has received no big boosts in polling, he unapologetically promoted a video last week of his supporters attacking protesters in Portland, later arguing at the White House that their firing of paintball guns and pepper spray in city streets from the back of pickup trucks was “defensive.”
-On Twitter, he said the conflict was a logical response to liberal provocation.
+On Twitter, he said the conflict was a logical response to provocation by liberals.

 “The big backlash going on in Portland cannot be unexpected,” Trump wrote in a tweet that included a video of the incident.

-He also has returned to using his Twitter account to broadcast falsehoods that fan the flames of racial conflict.
-For the third time this summer, Trump retweeted a video on Aug.
+He also has returned to using his Twitter account to broadcast falsehoods that perpetuate racial conflict.
+For the third time this summer, he retweeted a video on Aug.
 30 of a Black man brutally attacking a White person, this time with a caption falsely suggesting that the assailant in a New York subway assault in 2019 was connected to Black Lives Matter or antifa.

 The posts echo a 2015 Trump retweet that showed a picture of a Black man with a gun and falsely claimed that Black people commit a majority of homicides against White people, a racist trope for which he never apologized.
 The White House argued this month, as Trump did in 2015, that he was not responsible for the accuracy of his retweets.

 Politically motivated street fights have become more common during his presidency, as politically motivated mass shootings in El Paso, Pittsburgh and Gilroy, Calif., among others, have rattled the nation.
-Recent conflicts at protests have left injuries across the country in recent weeks, from Kalamazoo, Mich., to Weatherford, Tex., to Bloomington, Ind., as protesters of police misconduct confront counterprotesters, who are sometimes dressed in Trump-branded apparel and claim to be helping to keep the peace.
-In one case, a gun-wielding Trump supporter was charged with murder after allegedly killing two protesters and injuring a third in Kenosha, Wis.
+Recent conflicts at protests have caused injuries nationwide in recent weeks, from Kalamazoo, Mich., to Weatherford, Tex., to Bloomington, Ind., as protesters of police misconduct confront counterprotesters, who are sometimes dressed in Trump-branded apparel and claim to be helping to keep the peace.
+In one case, a gun-wielding Trump supporter in Kenosha, Wis., was charged with murder after allegedly killing two protesters and injuring a third.

-In the face of this, Trump has condemned the actions of left-wing rioters but declined to condemn violence by his own supporters, even as he falsely claims Biden is refusing to condemn violence on the left.
+In the face of this, Trump has condemned the actions of left-wing rioters but declined to condemn violence by his own supporters, even as he falsely claims that Biden is refusing to denounce violence on the left.

 “I have the tough people, but they don’t play it tough — until they go to a certain point,” Trump said last year in an interview with Breitbart News when asked about fights over free speech on college campuses.
 “And then it would be very bad, very bad.”

-From his start in politics, Trump has brushed aside the idea he has responsibility for any additional violence that results from his campaign style.
-When a reporter asked in 2015 if he was concerned his tough rhetoric against protesters and immigrants might lead to additional violence in American streets, he recoiled at the question.
+From his start in politics, Trump has brushed aside the idea that he has responsibility for any additional violence that results from his campaign style.
+When a reporter asked in 2015 if he was concerned that his tough rhetoric against protesters and immigrants might lead to additional violence in American streets, he recoiled at the question.

 “People are getting hurt.
 People are being decimated by illegal immigrants.
 The crime is unbelievable,” he said, an argument belied by statistics.
 “Now in my way, I don’t want anybody hurt.
 But people are being hurt.
 So when you ask that question, it’s very unfair.”